pelias/whosonfirst/README.md

 Full path to where Who's on First data is located (note: the included [downloader script](#downloading-the-data) will automatically place the WOF data here, and is the recommended way to obtain WOF data)

-### `imports.whosonfirst.countries`
+### `imports.whosonfirst.countryCode`

 * Required: no
 * Default: ``

-Set countries sqlites to download.
+Set sqlite country codes to download.
 Geocode Earth provides two types of SQLite extracts:
 - [combined](https://geocode.earth/data/whosonfirst/combined): databases of the whole planet for `Administrative Boundaries`, `Postal Code` and `Constituencies`
 - [single country](https://geocode.earth/data/whosonfirst): per country databases for `Administrative Boundaries`, `Postal Code` and `Constituencies`